seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 === Diffusion Coefficient

 The diffusion coefficient $D$ was investigated by scaling the original values for each layer by factors of 0.5, 0.75, 1.0, 1.5 and 2.0.
 The results of this analysis are shown below in @part3-diffusion-sensitivity and @part3-diffusion-kappa, illustrating the effect of varying $D$ on concentration over time, and of the resultant dose effectiveness.
+These plots show a clear trend of increasing diffusion coefficient leading to higher concentrations at the target point, and therefore higher dose effectiveness K.

+This is expected, as a higher diffusion coefficient allows the drug to spread more rapidly through the tissue layers, reaching the target point in a shorter time, with less degradation.

 #figure(
-    image("resources/part3/DiffusionSensitivityAnalysis.png", width: 110%),
+    image("resources/part3/DiffusionSensitivityAnalysis.png", width: 100%),
     caption: [Concentration at $x=D$ for Varying Values of $D$],
 )  <part3-diffusion-sensitivity>

 #figure(
-    image("resources/part3/DiffusionKappa.png", width: 110%),
+    image("resources/part3/DiffusionKappa.png", width: 100%),
     caption: [Dose Effectiveness for Varying Values of $D$],
 )  <part3-diffusion-kappa>

-These plots show a clear trend of increasing diffusion coefficient leading to higher concentrations at the target point, and therefore higher dose effectiveness K. This is expected, as a higher diffusion coefficient allows the drug to spread more rapidly through the tissue layers, reaching the target point in a shorter time, with less degradation.

-\

 === Extra-Vascular Diffusivity

 The next parameter to be investigated was extra-vascular diffusivity ($beta$), varied in the same way as the diffusion coefficient.
 The results of this analysis are shown below in @part3-beta-sensitivity and @part3-beta-kappa.

 #figure(
-    image("resources/part3/BetaSensitivityAnalysis.png", width: 110%),
+    image("resources/part3/BetaSensitivityAnalysis.png", width: 100%),
     caption: [Concentration at $x=D$ for Varying Values of $beta$],
 )  <part3-beta-sensitivity>

 #figure(
-    image("resources/part3/BetaKappa.png", width: 110%),
+    image("resources/part3/BetaKappa.png", width: 100%),
     caption: [Dose Effectiveness for Varying Values of $beta$],
 )  <part3-beta-kappa>